On the Strong Restricted Isometry Property of Bernoulli Random Matrices: Introduction

-The structure of the paper is organized as follows: Section 2 recalls the basic concepts and properties of random $\pm 1$ variables, including concentration inequalities and order statistics results which are useful in our study.
-Section 3 will provide the study of robustness properties of random $\pm 1$ matrices.
-We will focus on the following question: how large can the erasure ratio $\beta\in(0,1)$ be so that a random $\pm 1$ matrix $\Phi\in\mathbb{R}^{n\times m}$ with $\beta n$ arbitrarily erased rows has the nearly isometry property with high probability.
-As a consequence we will establish the SRIP and the robust JL Lemma for random $\pm 1$ matrices.
-Section 5 contains the results related to Gaussian finite frames, we will improve the results in \cite{rff} and provide the implicit forms of the bounds on condition numbers of the reduced matrices.
-Also we will provide some numerical simulation results.
-Finally a summary and further discussion are provided in Section 6.
+The structure of this paper is organized as follows: In section 2, a brief review on symmetric Bernoulli random variables will be given.
+We will provide some concentration inequalities and order statistics results, which are essential and will be used later.
+In section 3, the erasure robustness property of Bernoulli random matrices will be concretely treated.
+We will focus on the following question: if no more than $\beta n$ rows can be erased from an $n\times m$ Bernoulli random matrix $\Phi$ with some $\beta\in(0,1)$, how large can $\beta$ be so that the corrupted matrix still has the RIP with high probability?
+We will provide a lower bound on the erasure ratio $\beta$.
+As a direct consequence, we will establish the SRIP and a robust version of the JL lemma for Bernoulli random matrices.
+Finally, a summary and further discussion will be given in Section 4.\\